dougbutner/web-4/README.md

 # Time-issued cryptocurrency (Time Tokens)

-Time tokens are distributed to users' wallets periodically as time passes.
-They work by hashing a unique personal identifier (address) with a time identifier, linking each token to a person during a span of time.
+Time tokens may be distributed to users' wallets periodically as time passes, or offered to be claimed manually.
+They work by hashing a unique personal identifier (address) with a time identifier, linking each token to a **person and a span of time**.

-These tokens provide the user with an action.
-The action burns the token, which may cause some change in the state of a system, or minting of another token, or any other action.
+These tokens provide the user with a function or action.
+The action burns the token, which may cause some change in the state of a system, minting of another token, or any other action.

 ## The Gears of Time Tokens